Juozas Kasperavičius

-Juozas Kasperavičius (codenames: Angis, Visvydas, Šilas) (17 August 1912 – 9 April 1947) was a Lithuanian partisan and pilot, founder of the partisan Kęstutis military district.
+Juozas Kasperavičius (codenames: Angis, Visvydas, Šilas; 17 August 1912 – 9 April 1947) was a Lithuanian partisan and pilot, founder of the partisan Kęstutis military district.

 He was educated in the Kaunas War School as well as in the Lithuanian military aviation school, and served as a pilot both during interwar Lithuania and the first Soviet occupation.
 During Operation Barbarossa Kasperavičius stayed in Lithuania, where he was captured and interned by the German forces until 1941.
-After returning from capture he joined the Lithuanian Liberation Army.
+After returning from capture he joined the Lithuanian Liberty Army.
 In 1945 he and his brother were detained - his brother was shot but Kasperavičius escaped, eventually being rescued by Lithuanian partisans from a military hospital.
 In 1946 he established the Kęstutis military district, becoming its leader.
-After the location of the headquarters was betrayed in 1947, Kasperavičius and his colleague blew themselves up to avoid capture.
+After the location of the headquarters was betrayed in 1947, Kasperavičius and his colleague blew themselves up to avoid capture in the ensuing firefight.

 Biography

 Interwar Lithuania

 Juozas Kasperavičius was born on 17 August 1912 in the village of Jokūbaičiai of Jurbarkas district to a family of well-off farmers.

-When he was in the sixth grade at the Jurbarkas Gymnasium, he decorated the Girdžiai town church during the summer vacation.
+When he was in the sixth grade at the Jurbarkas Gymnasium, he decorated the Girdžiai town church during summer vacation.
 According to Kasperavičius, the pastor rewarded him eight hundred litai for the work (equivalent to four cows' worth).
 Kasperavičius was an avid reader from childhood and was curious about various arts and crafts.
 He once molded an entire furnace for his parents.
 Such skills would eventually help him in his partisanship.
 From 1933 to 1935 he studied at the Kaunas War School.
 In 1934 he was awarded the Order of Vytautas the Great, 3rd degree.
 After completing his studies Kasperavičius, now ranked junior lieutenant, was assigned to serve in an artillery regiment.
 In 1937 he finished his education in the military school of aviation and was deployed in Kaunas.
-During this time he met Birutė Razminaitė, his future wife.
+During this time he met pianist Birutė Razminaitė, his future wife.
 In 1938 he was promoted to lieutenant.
+Kasperavičius also knew the French and German languages.